The Best Small Wedding Venues in Minnesota

 Can I have both a ceremony and reception at a small wedding venue?

 Yes.
-Most small wedding venues in Minnesota are designed to host both the ceremony and reception.
+Many small wedding venues in Minnesota are designed to host both the ceremony and reception.
 This helps simplify the timeline and reduce travel between locations.

 What is a micro wedding?